InfoSecGopNik/CTF/_posts/2025-07-12-starter-ctf-challenge.md

 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/starter-ctf-challenge/15.png)
 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/starter-ctf-challenge/16.png)
 ## Flag #5: Connect to the SSH service
 Almost at the end, the challenge asks us to get the flag through SSH.
 This involves a brute-force approach, where we try different username and password combinations.
-While there are many tools to do this, we'll use the ssh_login module from Metasploit.
+While there are many tools to do this, we'll use the **ssh_login** module from **Metasploit**.
 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/starter-ctf-challenge/17.png)
 <br>
 To proceed, we configure the required parameters and select a typical username such as **admin** or **root**, commonly present in SSH services.
 Upon running the attack with a password dictionary, we find that the **admin** user is using a default password, which is successfully discovered by the module.